 Recipe: Quinoa (or rice or millet) with Green Garlic

 Recently, I cooked a stalk of green garlic with some leftover quinoa.

 Simply slice the ends off of the green garlic and thinly slice the entire vegetable including the green parts.

-Put a tablespoon of olive oil to a pan and sauté for 1-2 minutes.
+Put a tablespoon of olive oil into a pan and sauté the green garlic for 1-2 minutes.
 Add quinoa (about 1-2 cups) and stir.
 Add a bit of salt and pepper and voila!
 You have a flavourful side dish.
 We ate ours with fish.